UFC Vegas 68: Lewis vs. Spivac Weigh-In Results

 UFC Vegas 68 Weigh-In Results

 UFC Vegas 68 takes place live from the UFC APEX tomorrow night, Saturday, February 4, 2023.
-MMA News will bring you all the weigh-in results right here on this page.
-But first, you can catch the full viewing information for tomorrow night’s card below.
+The weigh-ins have been completed, and every fighter on tomorrow’s lineup successfully made weight.
+But before the first UFC card of the month, you can catch the full viewing information for tomorrow night’s card below.

 Main Card (ESPN+, 1:00 AM ET)